textasdata/tada2023/index.md

 The New Directions in Analyzing Text as Data (TADA) meeting is a leading forum for interdisciplinary research on the study of politics, society, and culture through computational analysis of documents.
 Recent advances in NLP have the potential to revolutionize how we study human society.
 But using these tools effectively, reliably, and equitably requires continuous dialog between experts across computational methods, social sciences, and the humanities.

 TADA 2023 invites applications for research presentations on new work related to text-as-data methods and applications.
-Our programs from [past meetings](https://textasdata.github.io/events/) demonstrate this community's history of bringing together researchers, practitioners, and scholars from many fields.
+Our programs from [past meetings](https://textasdata.github.io/events/) (e.g. [2022](https://tada2022.org/)) demonstrate this community's history of bringing together researchers, practitioners, and scholars from many fields.

 ### Key Dates